Pastor’s Perspective August 2017

 And finally, let us continue to overcome and live in complete victory.
 As you know we are slightly behind in our mortgage reduction campaign, but I want to thank you in advance for accepting the challenge to close the gap.
 As Paul reminds us in (Gal.6:10) “Let us not be weary in well doing for we shall reap if we faint not.”

-Again, Hopewell I ask that you continue our covenant agreement to follow me even as I follow Christ.
+As always Hopewell I ask you to follow me even as I follow Christ.

 Overcoming and Living in Complete Victory,

 It is our determination, with the aid of the Holy Spirit to display, demonstrate, and declare that Jesus Christ is Lord.
 Therefore, we are committed to the study of the Holy Scriptures, fervent prayer, and to letting our light shine before men that they may see our good works.
 We are also committed to evangelizing the lost and sharing the love of God to those who are both physically and spiritually deprived.